 Keeping checks: The Registrar of Companies can ask for supplementary information from any company.
-With prior approval of the court, it can conduct a search on its premises, and/or seize its accounts.
+With prior approval of the court, it can search its premises, and/or seize its accounts.

 Reporting with the Government: It reports and directs the Central Government with several issues, such as updates required in various reports, documents, Annual Return Filing, etc.

-Refusal to Register a company: No company with unlawful objectives or objectionable name can be registered.
+Refusal to Register a company: No company with unlawful objectives or objectionable names can be registered.